-The File Manager is a powerful tool to manage your files on WebTranslateIt.
-It supports projects made of several files (with no limit) and maps files to locales.
+The File Manager is a powerful yet simple tool to manage your files on WebTranslateIt.
+It lists all the language files composing a translation project and maps target files to locales.

-- We call an English language file master language file.
-Any change made to the master is synched to the target files.
-For instance, if you add a segment to the English file, it will automatically be added to all the target files.
+- The English language files are the Master language files.
+Any change made to the master files are synced to the Target files.
+For instance, if you add a segment to the English file, it will automatically be added to the French and Italian files.

-You start by uploading your master language files.
+You start by uploading your Master language files.
 If you have languages set up, WebTranslateIt will create the target language files for you.
-By default, target language files are hidden, but you can toggle them by clicking on the arrow.
+By default, target language files are hidden, but you can see them by clicking on the arrow.

-If you already have translated (even partially) your language files, you can upload your translations by clicking “update” next to each target file.
+If you already have translated (even partially) your Target language files without WebTranslateIt, you can upload your translations by clicking “Update” next to each target file.
 Your translations will then be imported to database and will be displayed in the translation interface.

 Computer projects can have a complex file structure for storing language files.

-You can conserve your project’s file structure when using the web_translate_it client, or manually in the File Manager.
+You can keep your project’s file structure when using the WebTranslateIt synchronization tool, or manually in the File Manager.

 The file structure can vary a lot from one project to another, so we will give you an example of a few language file structures here.
 It’s very easy to setup.